NeoKEX/Ghwk/replit.md

 **Current State**: Cookie-based authentication implemented.
 Server loads session from `account.txt` (Netscape format).

-**IMPORTANT**: This server is hosted on fly.io, NOT on Replit.
-Replit is used only as a code editor.
-Do not create workflows or attempt to run the server on Replit.
+**IMPORTANT**: Production server is hosted on fly.io.
+Replit can be used for local testing/development, but fly.io is the production environment.

 ## Features
 - Cookie-based authentication (secure, persistent sessions)